asmaloney/gactar/README.md

 ```

 This will create the `gactar` executable.

+See the [web README](web/gactar-web/README.md) for information on developing the web interface.

 **Note for Windows:** I haven't actually built this on Windows directly (the GitHub CI builds it for me).
 If you try it and have problems, please open [an issue](https://github.com/asmaloney/gactar/issues).